 I was born and raised in the small, rural town of Dover-Foxcroft, ME.
 My family had a farm with many animals and lots of forests and I spent most of my time outside with my pony, exploring the woods and fields.
 I loved drawing ever since I was young and horses were my favorite subject.
 I learned to observe the beautiful anatomy and movements of the animal and how to capture their essence on paper.
 Eventually I would discover painting and this sent me on the path I'm still on today.
 I now live in Gray, ME with my husband and our dog.

 Though I am a lover of all animals and paint a large variety, horses remain one of my main subjects to paint.
 I grew up watching old Western movies with my grandfather and pretending I was a cowgirl (if not a horse myself) for much of my childhood.
 But not only did I have my western-style trail horses at home, I also rode at a local Equestrian-Theater Dressage/Jumping Farm where I was surround by many other things I loved: magic, music, costumes, and creative people.
 This ultimately inspired me to go to art school, first attending the University of Maine, Orono as a Painting Major, then transferring to The Lyme Academy of Fine Art.
-After my second year however, I married my husband who is a Pianist/Composer and we've spent our years traveling and growing artistically together.
+After my second year however, I married my husband who is a Pianist/Composer and we've spent our years traveling and growing artistically together and have settled back in our home state of Maine.

 I first began showing my work professionally, back in 2012, at local arts festivals in New Orleans, where we lived for 2 years.
 This connected me to my first art gallery, Tripolo Gallery.
 I have since had my art shown across the country in LA, ME, CA, NY and CO.
 My work is currently being represented through Abend Gallery in Denver, CO www.abendgallery.com and Equis Art Gallery in Redhook, NY www.equisart.com.